KittyGiraudel/site/_posts/2013-07-01-feedbacks-kiwiparty.md

 ## Moar!

-Unfortunately, my talk wasn't recorded so no way to access it online, sorry guys. :(
+Unfortunately, my talk wasn't recorded so no way to access it online, sorry people. :(

 Regarding pictures, my [girlfriend](http://alexandralucas.com) took a couple of photos as you can see in this article.
 Otherwise, you can find more pics of the whole event on Flickr tagged [#KiwiParty](http://www.flickr.com/search/?q=kiwiparty).